Adam Ryan

 -

 Choosing a therapist is an important part of the process of getting the support you need, and it is essential that you find someone who feels like the right fit for you.
-If my way of working sounds like it might be helpful, I am happy to have a brief, informal conversation to see how we might work together in the woods.
+If my way of working sounds like it might be helpful, I am happy to have a brief, informal conversation to see how we might work together.

 Whether you decide to move forward now or later, I wish you well in finding the support that feels right for you.